MrStarco/Group-project-Machine-Learning/README.md

 In order to run the code:
-You can either download the file "HSG_Python_Group_Project_ML.ipynb" through the green "<> Code" button on the "<> Code" tab of the repository or on the pop-up window from the "<> Code" button go to the "Codespaces" tab and run it from there.
+You can either download the file "HSG_Python_Group_Project_ML.ipynb" through the green "<> Code" button on the "<> Code" tab of the repository or on the dropdown window from the "<> Code" button go to the "Codespaces" tab and run it from there.

 If you decide to download the file, we recommend using Jupyter Notebook (we used version 6.4.8) via Anaconda.